Zhunio/Notes-private/business/create-llc.md

 - [x] 2.
 Check name availability on the NY Department of State website.
 - [x] 3.
 File Articles of Organization with the NY Department of State.
 - [x] 4.
 Designate a Registered Agent.
 - [-] 5.
-Create an Operating Agreement: Later
+Apply for an EIN (Employer Identification Number) from the IRS.
 - [-] 6.
-Apply for an EIN (Employer Identification Number) from the IRS.
+Create Business Bank Account
 - [-] 7.
 Register for state taxes with the NYS Department of Taxation and Finance.
 - [-] 8.
 Publish a notice of LLC formation in two newspapers (if required).
 - [-] 9.
 File the Affidavit of Publication with the Department of State.
 - [-] 10.
 Obtain any necessary business licenses or permits.
+- [-] 12.
+Create an Operating Agreement: Later

 ## LLC